 A common tactic is to wait until the victim is away on legitimate business travel to send new wire instructions, making it more likely that individual would use email to conduct business and making it more difficult to verify the transaction as fraudulent because the victim is in transit.
 The requests will sometimes state that the wire transfer is related to urgent or confidential business matters and must not be discussed with other company personnel.

-There is a relatively easy fix: all wire information received via email should be verbally verified using established business telephone numbers.
+For this type of fraud, there is a relatively easy fix: all wire information received via email should be verbally verified using established business telephone numbers.